WeSearch

 Original article

-the Guardian · https://www.theguardian.com/profile/patrick-greenfield
+The Guardian — World · https://www.theguardian.com/profile/patrick-greenfield

-Read full at the Guardian →
+Read full at The Guardian — World →

 Opening excerpt (first ~120 words) tap to expand

 Keir Starmer appears to be impervious to criticism.
 Photograph: Temilade Adelaja/APView image in fullscreenKeir Starmer appears to be impervious to criticism.
-Photograph: Temilade Adelaja/APFirst Edition newsletterKeir StarmerWednesday briefing: Where Starmer stands after another precarious day in ParliamentIn today’s newsletter: As Labour braces for heavy local election losses, senior figures are signalling unease and morale is sinking, can the prime minister hang on?Patrick GreenfieldWed 29 Apr 2026 01.45 EDTLast modified on Wed 29 Apr 2026 01.48 EDTSharePrefer the Guardian on GoogleGood morning.
+Photograph: Temilade Adelaja/APFirst Edition newsletterKeir StarmerWednesday briefing: Where Starmer stands after another precarious day in parliamentIn today’s newsletter: As Labour braces for heavy local election losses, senior figures are signalling unease and morale is sinking, can the prime minister hang on?Patrick GreenfieldWed 29 Apr 2026 01.45 EDTLast modified on Wed 29 Apr 2026 02.41 EDTSharePrefer the Guardian on GoogleGood morning.
 Keir Starmer is on thin ice.

 Excerpt limited to ~120 words for fair-use compliance.
-The full article is at the Guardian.
+The full article is at The Guardian — World.

 Anonymous · no account needed